CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 * your stuff here

 ## Status
+The foundation of the game is in existence.
+One part that just needs to be merged.
+Next step is to build up on our foundation.
+With the existing features, add on to the number of options the player is given in terms of upgrades, and clients.
+Updating icons, sounds, and the GUI along the way.

 * Miguel - next step would be to implement the statistics and maybe get started on the in game achievements

+* Hugo - Next step would be to implement a reset button and add an "Opening Menu" to the GUI.